What's New (Updated March 6, 2014)

-Beginning the week of December 2, a new long-term lane configuration will be implemented on Route 59 from Interstate 88 to North Aurora.
-As part of the configuration, all northbound and southbound traffic will be moved to the west side of the road between Interstate 88 and Brookdale Road/Bruce Lane and to the east side of the road between Brookdale Road/Bruce Lane and North Aurora Road.
-Two lanes will be provided in each direction and a left turn lane will be provided at signalized intersections.
+A new long-term lane configuration was implemented throughout the project area in December that will last through the winter season.
+As part of the configuration, all northbound and southbound traffic was moved to the west side of the road between Interstate 88 and Brookdale Road/Bruce Lane and to the east side of the road between Brookdale Road/Bruce Lane and North Aurora Road.
+Two lanes are being provided in each direction and a left turn lane will be provided at signalized intersections.

-In addition, new long-term lane configurations will also be implemented along North Aurora Road and Diehl Road within the project limits.
-All eastbound and westbound traffic will be shifted to the south side of North Aurora Road and the north side of Diehl Road.
+In addition, new long-term lane configurations were also implemented along North Aurora Road and Diehl Road within the project limits.
+All eastbound and westbound traffic are shifted to the south side of North Aurora Road and the north side of Diehl Road.
 Two lanes of traffic will remain open in each direction with turn lanes at intersecting roadways whenever possible.

 The expansion project includes reconstruction and widening of Route 59 from Ferry Road to Aurora Avenue/New York Street as well as improvements to the major intersections within that 3-mile corridor, including Diehl Road, North Aurora Road and Aurora Avenue/New York Street.
 In addition, an innovative diverging diamond configuration will be implemented at the Route 59 interchange with Interstate 88 that will enhance traffic flow on and off I-88.
 Construction is expected to be complete in the fall of 2015.